4 July 2019 Institute of Informatics & Telecommunications National Centre for Scientific Research “Demokritos” Athens, Greece

 On Tuesday March 12, 2019 ISA-CM and the University of Sousse organized with great success a business forum on the subject of “Livestock Production in Arid and Semi-arid Regions Facing Climate Change”.
 Nine accomplished scientists participated as speakers and had the chance to develop topics which concern the business world in Tunisia.
 During the forum scientists, academics, students and professionals had the chance to interact and exchange opinions and point of views.
 Members of the CLICHA consortium from Greece, Italy and Latvia were present in the event either as speaker or as participants.
 More than 150 people registered to the event.

 On March 13-14, 2019, the DESSINO kick-off meeting took place in Athens, Greece.
-This Erasmus+ project aims at DESSINO project seeks to provide an infrastructure for the development of design education by the establishment of three Design & Innovation Centres in Indian Universities and through a systematic collaboration of academia with industry.
+The DESSINO Erasmus+ project seeks to provide the infrastructure for the development of design education by establishing three Design & Innovation Centres in Indian Universities, where the systematic collaboration of academia with industry will be fostered.
 These centres will facilitate the development of improved design courses that will encompass product and service design by following state of the art methodologies in design thinking, sustainability, design research, social innovation, ethical issues in design, etc.

 Faye Plakantonaki the project manager of CLICHA: Climate Change in Agriculture and Dimos Papakonstantinou member of the consortium with CRE.THI.DEV. had the chance to present the main aspects of the project and share their experience concerning its implementation.